srinivasrdhkrshnn/CS6910-Assignment-2/README.md

 - Run the whole notebook to get the outputs for all questions
 - The sweep for hyperparameter sweeps is commented out by default.
 Uncomment the cell to run the sweep across the given dictionary

+## Part A
+To train the cnn, use /partA/Assignment_2.ipynb
 To train a custom convolutional neural network, edit the values in the following dictionary

 ```python